INTO-CPS-Association/unifmu/README.md

 The tool can be downloaded from [releases](https://github.com/INTO-CPS-Association/unifmu/releases) tab of the repository.
 It is a single executable that bundles all assets used during FMU generation as part of the binary.

+## Getting help

+The current responsible for the tool maintenance is [Claudio Gomes](https://clagms.github.io/contact/).
+Feel free to reach out for help.

 ## How to use the command line interface?